DefensiveOrigins/LabBuilding101/README.md

 This repo was created for the gracious folks at Wild West Hackin' Fest, who picked us up, dusted us off and said "here's another chance guys, go get 'em!" ...and who gave us an opportunity to run a rapid fire workshop about lab building.

-Anyway, here's the Defensive Origins crew builds labs!
+Anyway, here's how the Defensive Origins crew builds labs!